 - The server replies to the link request with a “not completed” code till the user successfully enters the right and complete code into the website, or either the code expires.

-3. Linking success:
+3. Linking Success:

-- Whenever the next time Roku device makes a “link” inquiry, the server acknowledges with a permanent code(token) that can be used to access the user’s account everytime the user requests.
+- Whenever the next time Roku device makes a “link” inquiry, the server acknowledges with a permanent code(token) that can be used to access the user’s account every time the user requests.

-Step 1: Pre-registration
+Step 1: Pre-Registration

-This step is used to recover the registration code from the server for device registration.
+This step is used to recover the Roku registration code from the server for device registration.
 The token is illustrated on the screen by the Roku device and the user is requested to go to the website and enter this token.
-It is advisable to make the code as short as possible in turn to make it easy for the end-user to enter, but assure the uniqueness during the retry period.
-The device should be registered at a particular frequency (retryInterval) during registration until the Roku device has been registered or the maximum time has expired (retryDuration).
+It is advisable to make the code as short as possible in turn to make it easy for the end-user to enter, but assure uniqueness during the retry period.
+The device should be registered at a particular frequency (retryInterval) during roku registration until the Roku device has been registered or the maximum time has expired (retryDuration).

-Step 2: Device linking
+Step 2: Device Linking

-This step is basically about keeping a check on the registration process, to examine whether the user is able to enter the code successfully on the provider’s website to link his/her Roku device.
+This step is basically about keeping a check on the Roku registration process, to examine whether the user is able to enter the Roku linking code successfully on the provider’s website to link his/her Roku device.
 This particular step is about checking the status of the device at a specified time interval (retryInterval) from the point when pre-registration request was made until a successful response is received or either the maximum retry time (retryDuration) has passed.
 An example of the request/response is illustrated below in XML format:

 The device linking request can fail because of various reasons, like:

-- Missing or incorrect registration code
+- Missing or incorrect Roku registration code.

-- Expired code
+- Expired code.

-- The issues with the customer account (e.g. not registered, hold, etc.)
+- The issues with the customer account (e.g. not registered, hold, etc.).

-Step 3: Linking success
+Step 3: Linking Success

 This token is the identifier for the account on the server, not the device serial number.
-This thing makes it easy for the user to unlink a device from an account just by removing that particular channel or she/he can simply factory reset the device which will also result in the token to be lost hence, unlinking the device.
+This thing makes it easy for the user to unlink a device from an account just by removing that particular channel or she/he can simply factory reset the device which will also result in the token being lost hence, unlinking the device.